TommasoPetrolito/wikiflix/README.md

 ## Disclaimer

+**AI-Generated Project**: This entire project was created using AI-assisted development tools (Cursor/Composer AI).

 This project is for **educational purposes only**.
 It is a UI/UX demonstration showcasing modern web development techniques.
 No copyrighted content is hosted or distributed.

-Users are solely responsible for compliance with all applicable laws, terms of service, and copyright regulations when using third-party APIs and services.
+**The developer has no control, knowledge, or responsibility for content provided by third-party APIs (including ppv.to).
+Users are solely responsible for compliance with all applicable laws, terms of service, and copyright regulations when using third-party APIs and services.**

 ---